-I was the Western Australian Winner of 2009 Medical Observer Short Story Competition for GPs for my short story ‘Waiting Room’ which was published online in the Annual Arts Edition 2009, a collection of short stories – Waiting Room Stories, Writing by Creative Doctors.
+She was the Western Australian Winner of the 2009 Medical Observer Short Story Competition for her short story ‘Waiting Room’ which was published online in the Annual Arts Edition 2009, a collection of short stories – Waiting Room Stories, Writing by Creative Doctors.

-My extensive experience in GP/medical communications in my continuing work as Hospital Liaison GP at Royal Perth Hospital since 1997 and Clinical Lead for Cardiovascular Health Network for the WA Health Department since 2010 has led to frequent items in WA/local General Practice publications and an article “All work no play makes a dull GP” published in Australian Doctor in 1999 as well as coauthoring Australian and International journal articles.
+Jacquie’s extensive experience in GP/medical communications in her continuing work as Hospital Liaison GP at Royal Perth Hospital since 1997, Clinical Lead for Primary Care Integration for Health Networks (Clinical Excellence Division, Health Department of WA) since July 2018 and former Cardiovascular Health Network Clinical co-Lead, has led to frequent items in WA/local General Practice publications and an article “All work no play makes a dull GP” published in Australian Doctor in 1999 as well as co-authoring Australian and International journal articles.

-I studied Medicine (MBBS) at the University of Western Australia, winning the Boots Prize for Psychiatry in my final year.
-After graduating in 1991, I worked at Royal Perth Hospital until 1994 and entered the General Practice training program, achieving a Fellowship to the Royal Australian College of General Practitioners (FRACGP) in 1995.
-I work as a GP in Wembley in a limited capacity due to my other commitments.
-If you’d like more information about my career please see my LinkedIn Profile.
+Jacquie studied Medicine (MBBS) at the University of Western Australia, winning the Boots Prize for Psychiatry in her final year.
+After graduating in 1991, she worked at Royal Perth Hospital until 1994 and entered the General Practice training program, achieving a Fellowship to the Royal Australian College of General Practitioners (FRACGP) in 1995.
+She is currently on extended leave from consulting as a GP in Wembley due to other commitments.
+For more information about Jacquie’s career please see Jacquie’s LinkedIn Profile.